tomlowndes/tomlowndes.github.io/_drafts/my-second-brain.md

 Below that is my Tasks and Project pages.
 Each Project gets a project number (Pro-#) this allows any associated files and folders to be easily found on my computer.

 Tasks shows the associated tasks for each project.

+#### Today

+This section can be used to set reminders.
+This is setup to automatically pull tasks with a deadline of the current date.

+#### My important tasks / Might do list

+This is where I can note down tasks without a project attached to them.
+Split between Important tasks, that need to be actioned asap.